 U.S. Food and Drug Administration (FDA) also monitors all formulas and routinely inspects manufacturers to make sure the products are safe.
 If there is a safety issue, the formula will be recalled, and consumers will quickly be informed.

-expressed concern over this recent trend of buying imported formulas online for a variety of reasons, including:
+The American Academy of Pediatrics (AAP) has expressed concern over buying imported formulas online for a variety of reasons, including:

 Lack of FDA regulation means they do not benefit from important consumer protections that ensure safety.
 These formulas are regulated by their country of origin, but oversight is lost when they are distributed by sellers other than the manufacturer.